 NorZinc plans to construct the ASR over three calendar years.
-Prior to construction activities, the Company plans to conduct field investigations and prepare site plans (including detailed road design) and award construction contracts.
-Dependent on the permitting and financing timeline, construction of the ASR is currently planned to commence from a winter road in early 2021 and continue into 2023, in parallel with continuous and ongoing site construction and project development.
+Prior to ASR construction activities, the Company plans to conduct field investigations and prepare site plans (including detailed road design) and award construction contracts.
+Dependent on the permitting and financing timeline, construction of the ASR is currently planned to commence from a winter road in early 2022 and continue into 2024, in parallel with continuous and ongoing site construction and project development.

-The construction of the Prairie Creek Mine is planned in two phases with timing for commencement dependent upon approval of the management plans.
-In 2022 and 2023, the main site construction is currently planned to be completed, including installation of a dense media separation circuit, new backfill plant, electrical facilities, as well as underground development to access high grade ore for the initial years of operation.
-Most underground development for the current 15-year mine life is currently planned to be completed between 2022 and 2025.
+In 2023 and 2024, the main site construction is currently planned to be completed, including installation of a dense media separation circuit, new backfill plant, electrical facilities, as well as underground development to access high grade ore for the initial years of operation.
+Most underground development for the current 15-year mine life is currently planned to be completed between 2023 and 2026.